nicofirst1/MotionBot/README.md

 program when there are no moving objects in the camera field of view, the program can programmatically reset your ground image but it will take some time.

-Here there is a screenshot i captured from my telegram account
+Here there is are some screenshots I captured from my telegram account

 ![image](https://i.imgur.com/QTtrvGT.png)
-As you can see above image is an actual photo from the camera while the other one is the blurred, grayscaled background image.
+As you can see the first image is an actual photo from the camera while the other one is the blurred, grayscaled background image.

 As previous mentioned the ground image will programmatically adjusts when some changes in the background are detected, like moving chairs, or different light condition.
 You can force this change to happen with the /resetg command and check the